rhortondev/svelte-component-import/README.md

 # svelte-component-import
-Import a Svelte Component and Set Component Properties
+Import a Svelte component and set component properties